 1927 - The Tower with its first film still on the marquee.
 The shot appears in the July 1928 issue of Architect and Engineer.
 The issue, on Internet Archive, also has a lobby photo and floorplan and an auditorium view.
 There's also an article, "Modern Tendencies in Theatre Design," which includes a dome mural photo.

-1927 - The Los Angeles Public Library has a photo of the theatre with "The Country Doctor" on the marquee.
+1927 - "The Country Doctor" on the marquee.
 It was an August release with Rudolph Schildkraut and Frank Coghlan, Jr. that opened October 21 at the Tower.
 Vitaphone shorts were also on the bill.
+It's a photo in the Los Angeles Public Library collection.

 1927 - A view of the new building as we look east on 8th Street.
 The Tower opened with the capability of playing Vitaphone, a sound-on-disc process.
 Soon they announced a deal for the sound-on-film Movietone process.
 On the marquee in this photo is Raoul Walsh's "What Price Glory," a film that opened November 2.
 It was a November 1926 release, now with an added Movietone track of music and sound effects.
 Also on the marquee: "Movietone - See It - Hear It."
 The film had initially played the Carthay Circle Theatre as a silent.